 3. Team members commit to decisions and plans of action.
 Although consensus is sometimes possible, achieving total buy-in from every team member is rare.
-However, once each person has felt heard and genuinely understood, they can usually concede and find some compromise option.
+However, once each person has felt heard and genuinely understood, collaborative team members can usually concede and find some compromise option.

-Members of effective teams are willing to advocate for a given position, and then assume responsibility for follow-through.
-Obviously, the person who champions a given proposal will likely have more energy for making it work than other members of the team.
-A sure sign of an ineffective team, however, is when people openly resist contributing to the work required to actually execute a plan.
+Members of effective teams are willing to advocate for a given perspective or initiative, and then assume responsibility for follow-through.
+Of course, the person who champions a given proposal will likely have more energy for making it work than other members of the team.
+A sure sign of an ineffective team, however, is when an individual openly resists contributing to the work required to execute an agreed-to plan.